Sum formulas for Schur multiple zeta values: Ribbons

 \end{lemma} \begin{proof} By a repeated application of Proposition~\ref{prop:inductive}, we obtain

 By applying Theorem~\ref{thm:anti-hook} to the first sum with taking care of admissible range and by applying Theorem~\ref{thm:s00} to the second sum, we obtain the lemma. \end{proof}

-Before proceeding to the general case, we show that there is indeed a polynomial type sum formula for a specific class of ribbons with two corners.
-With the notation in Lemma~\ref{lem:ribbon_2_corner_prelim}, the following formula is the case $r_2=s_2+r_1$. \begin{thm} For $s_1,s_2\ge0$, $r_1>0$ and $w\ge s_1+2s_2+2r_1+2$, we have
+As an immediate consequence of the expression above, one finds that there is indeed a polynomial type sum formula for a specific class of ribbons with two corners, that is, the case $r_2=s_2+r_1$.